 Faculty of Science

-We'll teach you the skills you need and give you the opportunities to apply them to the area of psychology that you're interested in: from cognitive and developmental, to social and clinical psychology.
+We'll teach you the skills you need and give you the opportunities to apply them to the area of psychology that you are interested in.

 - Example research projects

 - Identifying risk factors for poor treatment outcomes in clinical therapy

 - The roles of self-control, ambivalence and decision-making in the context of health behaviour change

 - The development of cognitive flexibility / inhibitory control in the preschool / school years

 - Example student publications

 It's common for MSc research projects and literature reviews to form the basis of publications in peer-reviewed journals.

 - Simmonds-Buckley, M., Osivwemu, E. O., Kellett, S., & Taylor, C. (2022).
 The acceptability of cognitive analytic therapy (CAT): Meta-analysis and benchmarking of treatment refusal and treatment dropout rates.
 Clinical Psychology Review, 96, 102187.